thomasahle/ziplm/README.md

 At least "He had cow of Dais he lawn" sounds more like a real sentence than "Ddg.u bg,obiouu;".
 But it's still worse than the simple [Markov chain language models people trained a decade ago](https://kingjamesprogramming.tumblr.com/).
-I'd love to try even higher beam widths, but the language model is very slow - even as a restricted to "training" on the last 1000 characters of the Gatsby text.
+I'd love to try even higher beam widths, but the language model is very slow - even as restricted to "training" on the last 1000 characters of the Gatsby text.
-I will solve this problem later, and explore how Byte Pair Encoding helps (or doesn't help), but first let's understand why Beam search even works.
+I will solve this problem later, and explore how Byte Pair Encoding helps (or doesn't help), but first, let's understand why Beam search even works.

 ## Why we need Beam search
 To really understand why the ZipLM is so bad without beam search, let's try to look at the actual log-probs of a next output character: